houen/RFEasy/README.md

 ## Installation
 - [Download as a zip file](https://github.com/houen/RFEasy/archive/master.zip), or Git clone this github repository in your Arduino Library folder.
 See the official guide on [Installing Additional Arduino Libraries](http://arduino.cc/en/Guide/Libraries) for more details.

+## Max message size
+Please not ethat the maximum message size you can send over RF is 27 characters.
+So if your handshake is four characters, you can send a message of 23 characters.
+RFEasy will alert you if your try to send more than 27.

 ## Hardware
 RFEasy has been tested to work with the very common and easy 434 Mhz WRL-10534 transmitter and WRL-10532 receiver, but should function with any transmitter / receiver pair supported by VirtualWire.